Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Methods

 The Hermite algorithm is a fourth-order scheme that reaches a relative energy error $dE/E \simeq 10^{-15}$ with a time-step parameter $\eta \simeq 10^{-4}$ for a distribution of equal-mass objects in a virialized homogeneous distribution in space.
-All our calculations are performed with $\eta = 0.01$.
+All our calculations were performed with $\eta = 0.01$.
 Round-off and time-step errors become important for smaller time steps when integrating for more than $\sim 10$ crossing times, resulting in a systematic growth of the energy error.
 This growth scales $\propto \eta^2$.
-Although small, typically on the order of $1/10^{16}$ (in relative coordinates), these errors drive, through exponential growth, the eventual irreproducibility of the simulations.
-Such irreproducibility is undesirable when one is interested in studying chaotic motion.
-We therefore also perform calculations with \Brutus\, \citep{2015ComAC...2....2B}, an $N$-body code that allows us to integrate any $N$-body system to arbitrary precision.
+Although small, typically about $1/10^{16}$ (in relative coordinates), these errors drive the eventual irreproducibility of the simulations through exponential growth.
+This irreproducibility is undesirable when one is interested in studying chaotic motion.
+We therefore also performed calculations with \Brutus\, \citep{2015ComAC...2....2B}, an $N$-body code that allows us to integrate any $N$-body system to arbitrary precision.
 In \Brutus\, we control the different sources of error by adopting the Gragg-Bulirsch--Stoer algorithm \citep{springerlink:10.1007/BF01386092, 1965SJNA....2..384G}.
 In this algorithm, one performs a single step using a Verlet integrator \citep{PhysRev.159.98}, then repeats that same step using half the step size.
 Now the relative error between the two solutions can be determined by taking the absolute value of the differences in each coordinate.
 If this error is smaller than some predetermined tolerance, the result is accepted, and the next step is calculated.
-Otherwise the same step is repeated with a quarter time step.
+Otherwise, the same step is repeated with a quarter time step.
 This procedure is repeated until the relative error between two subsequent solutions is smaller than the tolerance \cite[see][]{1992nrca.book.....P}.

-We control the discretisation error with arbitrary- precision arithmetic, using the {\tt GMP} \citep{Granlund12,Granlund:2015:GMM:2911024} and {\tt MPFR} libraries \citep{10.1145/1236463.1236468} instead of conventional double precision.
-This allows us to control the round-off error by changing the number of digits, which we express in a word-length $L_w$.
+We controlled the discretization error with arbitrary-precision arithmetic, using the {\tt GMP} \citep{Granlund12,Granlund:2015:GMM:2911024} and {\tt MPFR} libraries \citep{10.1145/1236463.1236468} instead of conventional double precision.
+This allowed us to control the round-off error by changing the number of digits, which we express in a word-length $L_w$.
 A word-length $L_w = 64$ bits then corresponds approximately to the usual 16-decimal place precision in standard IEEE~754 floating-point operations on current regular microprocessors.